Biden's claim Americans didn't lose private health insurance under ObamaCare debunked by fact-checkers

 In their analysis of the debate, Politifact noted Biden’s claim was “a variation of a claim that earned President Barack Obama our Lie of the Year in 2013.”
 Biden has pledged to expand on the Affordable Care Act, also known as “ObamaCare,” if he is elected to office.

 Politifact cited estimates that more than four million Americans had lost their private health insurance during the Obama administration as proof that Biden’s claim was inaccurate.
-Cancellations resulted when insurers ended plans that did not match the Affordable Cart Act’s requirements.
+Cancellations resulted when insurers ended plans that did not match the Affordable Care Act’s requirements.

 “Many found insurance elsewhere, and the percentage was small — out of a total insured population of about 262 million, the number of people with canceled plans was less than 2%,” Politifact said.
 “However, that still amounted to 4 million people who faced the difficulty of finding a new plan and the hassle of switching their coverage.”